Lyaaaaaaaaaaaaaaa/Logs_Filter_2/management/CONTRIBUTING.md

 Then clone the repository and open it with Godot Engine.

 ## The types of contributions I'm looking for
-I'm looking for contributions of any type.
-As long as you feel useful to contribute, do so!
-You can contribute by making some doc (Once the project is advanced enough to have need of a doc), help me with the UI, scripts, Github actions, giving some design advice or even suggestions.
+I **really need help designing the user interface** but as long as you feel useful to contribute, do so!
+You can contribute by making some doc (Once the project is advanced enough to have need of a doc), scripts, Github actions, giving some design advice or even suggestions.

 ## How can you get in touch with me?